 Let's continue.
-Here are 5 benefits to using a third-party market research firm:
+Here are 5 benefits to using a third-party market research firm.

 Benefit 1: Confidentiality

-Customers who respond to surveys often fear the feedback will be directly tied to their name.
+Customers who respond to surveys often fear the feedback will be directly tied to their names.
 They wonder "if I say something bad will this impact my relationship?" or "will this impact the service I receive?"
-It's become more common recently for companies to follow-up directly and immediately to poor customer experiences which has potentially largely influenced candidness in responses.
+It's become more common recently for companies to follow-up directly and immediately to poor customer experiences which have potentially largely influenced candidness in responses.
 Here's some more information as to why confidentiality is no longer king in surveys.

-Using a third-party or proverbial "middle-man" ensures responses are kept separate and out of the immediate hands of the sponsoring company doing the research.
+Using a third party or proverbial "middle-man" ensures responses are kept separate and out of the immediate hands of the sponsoring company doing the research.
 The third-party tie-in may never be more important than it is in an employee survey.
 Sponsoring and managing an in-house employee survey is playing with fire.
 Although confidentiality and anonymity can be promised in this situation, it's never fully believed by employees.
-Skepticism breeds lack of trust.
+Skepticism breeds a lack of trust.

 Another advantage of using a third-party tied to confidentiality is the ability to blind a study.
 If your organization wants to measure the perception or awareness of your brand in the community and your logo or name is slapped all over the online survey, it will certainly skew results.
 Using a third-party which can blind the research leaving respondents unaware of the sponsor can provide more reliable results.

 After working on the client-side of market research for a year, I learned there can be some divisions that lack self-awareness or perspective.
 This is not a bad thing, it's just human nature to be caught up in your daily work that it's a struggle to take a step back.
 Using a third-party brings in a fresh set of eyes or a new approach that can provide benefits.
 Sometimes organizations get so caught up in doing things they way they always have, they lack innovative and fresh ideas.
 Third-Party market research can bring this perspective to a market research study.